MushroomObserver/mushroom-observer/doc/glosssary.md

    good: `club fungi`
    </details>

-3. Terms that are straightforward modifications or combinations of other terms should not have their own definitions, but are welcome to be given entries with illustration(s).
+- Terms that are straightforward modifications or combinations of other terms should not have their own definitions, but are welcome to be given entries with illustration(s).

    <details>
    <summary>Examples</summary>

+   bad:  `Lamellae Edge With Gelatinous, Separable Layer`

+   bad:  `Oblong With Median Constriction`

+   bad:  `Round To Angular Pores`

    bad:  `Transition Between Hymeniderm And Epithelium`

    good: `Lugol's Solution`

-   bad:  `adnate gill connection`

    good: `adnate`
    (plus exampble showing adnate gills)
    </details>

-4. Prefer shorter terms.
-   (This improves the functionality and performance of Glossary links and searches, and is kinder to users with small screens.)

-5. Avoid terms that are scientific names of taxa.
+- Avoid terms that are scientific names of taxa.
    Instead, add a Description to the taxon Name.

    <details>